eusoubrasileiro/netpkt_vidcls/README.md

 ### Real-Time Network Packet Analysis for Video Streaming Identification

 The goal is to limit excessive video streaming and social media usage on my home network.
-We could theoretically achieve this by analyzing network packet traffic (libpcap, tcpdump).
+We could theoretically achieve this by analyzing network packet traffic.
 Initially tought about using C and running directly on my OpenWrt router.
-But for start it's easier to somehow redirect the traffic to a SBC (orangepi5 etc or another).
+But for start it's easier to ssh to OpenWrt and tcpdump from a SBC (orangepi5 etc or another).
-There classify the source ip on our network and if it's a streaming traffic and for how long.
+There classify the source ip if on lan network and if it's a streaming traffic and for how long.
-If streaming and for too long start blacklisting the external-destination ips on dnsmasq.
+If streaming and for too long start blacklisting the external-destination ips on router's nftables.
-Eventually reset every night those ips on dnsmasq.
+Eventually, reset every night those ips.

 #### Current Status

-So far we have the classification working by sampling network traffic every 10 seconds.
+So far we have the classification working by sampling network traffic every 10 seconds by 10 seconds.
-An ExtraTree model and some features create from header-packets (10 seconds of traffic data) are able to classify the trafic as video streaming or not.
+An ExtraTree model using features create from header-packets (10 seconds of traffic data) are able to classify the trafic as video streaming or not.
 Average 90% of binary average classification accuracy on random splitting scenarios with tranining data.
-Validated the 90% on some real scenarios 50% threshold using some good estimations.
+Validated the 90% on some real scenarios using some good estimations (50% threshold).

 Current working version was trained:
      - with 184.9MB of training data